discord/linked-roles-sample/README.md

 # Linked Role example app

-This repository contains the documentation and example for a linked role bot.
+This repository contains the documentation and example for a linked role

-> ❇️ A version of this code is also hosted [on Glitch 🎏](https://glitch.com/edit/#!/linked-role-discord-bot)

 ## Project structure
 All of the files for the project are on the left-hand side.
 Here's a quick glimpse at the structure: